-- During the 2009 General Assembly Session HB 2288 and SB 1228 were introduced on behalf of the JCHC. - Both bills sought to remove the provision allowing an individual with a conviction of assault and battery against a family member to be assessed for employment by community services boards. - Both bills were left in the Senate Education and Health Committee with the intent that the JCHC would continue to look at the issue. - Keeping the provision for CSBs, and having it also apply to licensed providers, adheres to the findings of the JCHC study, the preferences of CSBs and private providers, and the recommendation of the JCHC in 2008.
+- During the 2009 General Assembly Session HB 2288 (Cline) and SB 1228 (Barker) were introduced on behalf of the JCHC. - Both bills sought to REMOVE the provision allowing an individual with a conviction of assault and battery against a family member to be assessed for employment by community services boards. - Both bills were left in the Senate Education and Health Committee to allow JCHC to review the issue again. - Keeping the provision for CSBs, and having it also apply to licensed providers, adheres to the findings of the JCHC study, the preferences of CSBs and private providers, and the recommendation of the JCHC in 2008.